GenericMadScientist/CHOpt/README.md

 * [Catch2](https://github.com/catchorg/Catch2) 2.13.0 for tests
 * [CImg](https://cimg.eu) 2.9.1 to produce images
 * [libpng](http://libpng.org/pub/png/libpng.html) 1.6.37 to save pngs
+* [nowide](https://github.com/boostorg/nowide) 11.0.0 to handle long filenames
+  and UTF-8 on Windows
 * [Qt](https://www.qt.io) 5.15.0 for the GUI
 * [zlib](https://zlib.net) 1.2.11 is a dependency of libpng

-The first three are header-only libraries that are vendored in the chopt repo.
-The latter three will need to be provided by anyone compiling chopt for themselves, although Qt is only required if the GUI version is being compiled. libpng and zlib need to be set up so that [FindPNG](https://cmake.org/cmake/help/latest/module/FindPNG.html) can find
+The first three are header-only libraries that are vendored in the chopt repo. nowide is the standalone version and is pulled in automatically by CMake. libpng, Qt, and zlib will need to be provided by anyone compiling chopt for themselves, although Qt is only required if the GUI version is being compiled. libpng and zlib need to be set up so that [FindPNG](https://cmake.org/cmake/help/latest/module/FindPNG.html) can find